galawaydude/data-place/000 index/Weekly Contest 458.md

 #### Logic
-so, first and foremost thing, this question can be solved using binary search also, try to do that first. so, what i did was, since we wanted to minimize the edges, its better to take the smallest edges first right, so i sorted the edges first (the lamda expression took way too much time, properly learn how to make them alright). once this was done, i making dsu, connecting all the edges, and finding out how many components i have so far, now i need atmost k connected components
+so, first and foremost thing, this question can be solved using binary search also, try to do that first. so, what i did was, since we wanted to minimize the edges, its better to take the smallest edges first right, so i sorted the edges first (the lamda expression took way too much time, properly learn how to make them alright). once this was done, i making dsu. and joining edges,
 #### Notes